-A lot of people live in an ocupated house; after many years of quiet living, the owner of the house wants them out.
-They try whatever they can to avoid being put out, without sucess.
+A lot of people live in an abandoned house; after many years of quiet living, the owner of the house wants them out.
+They try whatever they can to avoid being evicted, without success.
 But ...

-A lot of people live in an ocupated house; after many years of quiet living, the owner of the house wants them out.
-They try whatever they can to avoid being put out, without sucess.
-But one of them thinks of a way of saving, at least, their dignity...Written by
+A lot of people live in an abandoned house; after many years of quiet living, the owner of the house wants them out.
+They try whatever they can to avoid being evicted, without success.
+But one of them thinks of a way of saving, at least, their dignity.Written by